About TeachersFirst's Contributors

 A. Ruth Okoye, Ed.D.

-Ruth is an experienced teacher with 22+ years of teaching experience.
-She is a technology integrator, and researcher who has both taught and led professional development efforts in both university and K-12 environments.
-She is a certified reading specialist with additional certifications in computer science and K-12 admiistration.
+Ruth is SFL’s Director of K-12 Initiatives.
+She has over 20 years of experience as a teacher, technology integrator, and researcher who has both taught and led professional development efforts in both university and K-12 environments.
 Her areas of expertise include technology integration in K-12 settings as well as developmental reading and writing.
-She is a Microsoft Innovative Educator and an Edmodo Certified Trainer.
-Ruth holds a Doctorate of Education in Educational Leadership from Regent University.
+She previously served as Technology Resource Teacher for the Portsmouth Public Schools, Portsmouth, VA.
+She holds a Doctorate of Education in Educational Leadership from Regent University.

 Melissa Henning, M. Ed.

-Melissa has 11 years' teaching experience, and holds certification in elementary education.
-Melissa is chief editor for our review team.
-She heads the research/writing team for Globetracker's Mission and many upcoming projects on TeachersFirst.
-Melissa also manages, designs, and moderates OK2Ask online professional development sessions.
+Melissa is Educational Content Manager for TeachersFirst and chief editor for our review team.
+She has 11 years' teaching experience, and holds certification in elementary education.
+Melissa heads the research/writing team for Globetracker's Mission and many upcoming projects on TeachersFirst.
+Melissa has also designed and moderated OK2Ask online professional development sessions.

 Donna Benson, M.S.
 ED

-Donna has been a teacher for over 20 years, with experience in all grade levels.
+Donna manages SFL's MySciLife project and is also a content contributor for gifted and regular ed projects for TeachersFirst.
+She has been a teacher for over 20 years, with experience in all grade levels.
 She holds certifications in Family and Consumer Science and gifted education.
-Donna is currently managing the operations of TeachersFirst's MySciLife social learning platform for middle level science.
-She has held several offices in state and national associations for gifted education and regularly consults in legislative proceedings on gifted ed.
-Donna is a content contributor for gifted and regular ed projects for TeachersFirst.
+Donna has held several offices in state and national associations for gifted education and regularly consults in legislative proceedings on gifted ed.

 Content Contributors and Reviewers